Updated on: October 1, 2024

 4. NordPass — User-Friendly With Advanced Encryption

-NordPass is a simple and easy-to-use password manager that uses XChaCha20 encryption to secure your accounts (an algorithm that’s newer than 256-bit AES encryption, the standard that most password managers on the market use today).
-It’s a cool difference, but it’s impossible to say whether XChaCha20 is more secure than 256-bit AES, as neither of them have ever been hacked.
+NordPass is a simple and easy-to-use password manager with a Windows app.
+It uses XChaCha20 encryption to secure your accounts (an algorithm that’s newer than 256-bit AES encryption, the standard that most password managers on the market use today).
+It’s a cool difference, but it’s impossible to say whether XChaCha20 is more secure than 256-bit AES, as neither has ever been hacked.

 The features NordPass offers include: